orangebread/speclinter-mcp/README.md

 ### MCP Integration Setup

 SpecLinter works as an MCP (Model Context Protocol) server.
+You have two options:

+#### Option 1: Direct MCP Server (Recommended for Development)

 Add this to your AI IDE's MCP configuration file:

 ```json
 {